-This article will discuss the numbers of real estate bandit signs, how many you should put out and also the real or hidden costs of using this guerilla marketing method.
+This article will discuss the number of real estate bandit signs, how many you should put out, and the real or hidden costs of using this guerilla marketing method.

 What Are Real Estate Bandit Signs and What Do the Numbers Say about Them

-I am sure each one of you has seen them at some point on side of the road somewhere – not for long, but you have probably seen them.
+I am sure each of you has seen them at some point on the side of the road somewhere – not for long, but you have probably seen them.

-It’s a kind of guerilla advertising method usually used by real estate investors who often use the ad copy of “we buy houses” or another more creative and not that overused variation of it.
+It’s a guerilla advertising method usually used by real estate investors.
+They often use the ad copy of “we buy houses” or another more creative and not that overused variation.

-From what I could observe, there is a lot of love and hate about them in the real estate investor community.
+From what I could observe, there is a lot of love and hate for them in the real estate investor community.

-They are similar to billboards, but in contrast to these, are of a more temporal nature (put out over a weekend, before taken down), because using them is often a bit of a grey legal area, at least in the U.S.
+They are similar to billboards.
+But in contrast to these, they are of a more temporal nature (put out over a weekend before being taken down) because using them is often a grey legal area, at least in the U.S.

-The dimension of a bandit sign is usually 12×18 or 18×24 inches and the material used is plastic because of its durability and resistance to weather.
+The dimension of a bandit sign is usually 12×18 or 18×24 inches.
+The material used is plastic because of its durability and resistance to weather.

-Since they are mostly used at street corners, the copywriting has to be very effective and simple.
+Since they are mainly used on street corners, copywriting has to be very practical and straightforward.

-They should display even less text than a google ad and one of the most important information besides the marketing message is the phone number.
+They should display even less text than a google ad, and one of the most critical information besides the marketing message is the phone number.

-It is said that they can be very effective when it comes to generating motivated seller leads, but let’s not only be led by hearing and saying and check some actual stats about them.
+It is said that they can be very effective in generating motivated seller leads.
+But let’s not only be led by rumors and check some actual stats about them.

-And then, it’s more difficult to test them, compared to online marketing methods, where you can rely on more constant variables.
+And then, it’s more difficult to test them than digital marketing methods, where you can rely on more constant variables.

-Apart from the ad provider who may do this as a result of you violating some policies, no one can take down an online ad.
+Besides the ad provider who may do this because you violate some policies, no one can take down an online ad.

 That’s not the case with bandit signs.

-Interest or keyword targeting isn’t possible either, because many different people of all walks of life will drive by those signs.
+Interest or keyword targeting isn’t possible either because many different people from all walks of life will drive by those signs.

-I think the closest bandit signs come to a form of digital advertising which is called push advertising, where the targeting is also very limited and your ad is shown to a rather broad audience.
+The targeting is also very limited for the latter, and your ad is shown to a rather broad audience.

-That being said, here are some statistics I found, that I wouldn’t consider as too reliable.
+That being said, here are some statistics I found that I wouldn’t consider too reliable.